COMMUNITY SAFETY – COVID-19 (Novel Coronavirus) INFORMATION

 For emergency relief support including emergency food relief visit https://coronavirus.tas.gov.au/families-community/emergency-relief-support

-EMERGENCY MANAGEMENT PLANS
+EMERGENCY MANAGEMENT PLAN

 To ensure that everyone is prepared for an emergency situation such as fire or flood, we have developed a GSBC Emergency Management Plan for the entire municipal area.
+This plan is reviewed, managed and administered by the Municipal Emergency Management Committee.
+It is reviewed regularly to ensure compatibility with regional and state arrangements.

 What you need to know